PCSX2/pcsx2-net-www/README.md

 1. Re-vendor all referenced dependencies
 2. Go through all `.html` files in the hugo theme, and up replace the referenced versions

-Deleting a dependency is more involved and is likely a manuall effort.
+Deleting a dependency is more involved and is likely a manual effort.

 Inspect and commit the changes.